imransilvake/Image-Slider/README.md

 # Multisite Image Slider
-A Multisite Image Slider build to handle companies multiple websites from a central place.
+A Multisite Image Slider build to handle company's multiple websites from a central place.
 It is built using PHP OXID Framework.

 ![Alt text](pictures/backend/03.PNG?raw=true "Multisite Image Slider")